Nashik Metropolitan Region

 Nashik Metropolitan Region (NMR) is the metropolitan region around the city of Nashik.
 The Nashik Metropolitan Region Development Authority (NMRDA) is the planning and development authority of the region formed.
-NMRDA is headed by the Chief minister of Maharashtra (presently by Eknath Shinde).
+NMRDA is headed by the Deputy Chief minister of Maharashtra (presently by Eknath Shinde).
 Radhakrushna Game, IAS, is the chief executive officer.
 The authority is responsible for various town planning schemes.